-Monday August 17 is going to be a big day for Lizzie Collins.
-Having always dreamt of opening her own gallery in Woodstock, her new Park Street premises is now ready and waiting to open its doors.
+Having always dreamt of opening her own gallery in Woodstock, Lizzie Collins’ new Park Street premises is now ready and waiting to open its doors.

 The vibrant, inspiring, evocative, colourful series provides the perfect statement for what we can expect of Zuleika.
 Until now a pop up and gallery space in St James’s Piccadilly, this new permanent base in Woodstock will only enhance the town’s growing name on the art scene as a mecca for galleries, artists and art lovers.